-Just downstream of Lake Sonoma, Warm Springs Hatchery produces coho salmon and steelhead for waters in the Russian River drainage.
+Just downstream of Lake Sonoma, the hatchery produces coho salmon and steelhead for waters in the Russian River drainage.
 The area is remarkably beautiful with both coniferous and oak forests, open grasslands, vineyards and lots of wildlife.
 Lake Sonoma offers camping, boating, fishing and other outdoor activities.
 The outstanding Visitor Center is operated by the US Army Corp of Engineers and is open to the public.
+The fish ladder opens by mid-October.
+Salmon and Steelhead jump over seven steps to reach the top of the fish ladder.
+From there, they swim into a channel through a finger weir that allows passage into the pond, but not out.
+The hatchery traps between 3,000 and 5,000 Steelhead annually.

 Visitor Information

-The visitor center is operated by the US Army Corps of Engineers.
-For information regarding Days and Hours of Operation along with scheduling a school tour please call (707) 431-4533.
+Visitor Center: The visitor center is operated by the US Army Corps of Engineers.
+For information regarding hours of operation or scheduling school tours, please call (707) 431-4533.

 Fish Ladder at Warm Springs Hatchery